RajanSandha/auto_blog/_posts/2025-06-09-immigration-and-innovation-why-silicon-valley-need.md

 ### The Uncanny Valley: Immigration's Impact on Tech

-Recently, the Uncanny Valley podcast [link to Uncanny Valley Podcast] delved into this critical issue, discussing how changes in immigration policy, particularly under the Trump administration, could significantly affect the tech landscape.
+Recently, the Uncanny Valley podcast delved into this critical issue, discussing how changes in immigration policy, particularly under the Trump administration, could significantly affect the tech landscape.
 From increased scrutiny of H-1B visas to potential revocations of student visas, the implications are far-reaching.
 Let's unpack the key arguments and explore why **Silicon Valley needs immigration** to maintain its competitive edge.

 ## The Trump Administration's Immigration Policies: A Closer Look